emctague/horre/README.md

 - Install GLFW on your system in such a way that `-lglfw` can be used to link.
   Or just modify `CMakeLists.txt` to find it, I guess.
   (And yes, I *know* that isn't how modern CMake is supposed to be used!
 I'm just being lazy!)

+- Install Assimp on your system so that it can be included and linked to.

 - Install GLM somewhere such that programs can `#include <glm/...>`.